BartMelman/EfficientFrontier/Readme.md

 In modern portfolio theory, the objective is to maximise the return for a given level of risk.
 Harry Markowitz first introduced the concept of an efficient frontier of assets in 1952.
 The efficient frontier is a set of portfolio's for which no higher expected return can be created for a level of risk.

-In this project, I investigate several methods of reducing risk of a portfolio.
+In this project, I investigate several methods to reduce risk of a portfolio.
 The following methods are investigated:
 - Global Minimum Variance (GMV) Portfolio
-- Efficient Frontier (in and out-of-sample)
-- Efficient Frontier based on stocks
+- Market portfolio based on PCA of returns
-- Efficient Frontier based on sector and industry returns
+- Efficient Frontier of stocks

 ## Download data
 - Download ticker names from the [nasdaq website](https://www.nasdaq.com/market-activity/stocks/screener) and put the csv file in the folder 'data'.